prof-rossetti/georgetown-opim-243-201901/notes/travis-ci.md

 ### Skipping Tests which issue HTTP Requests

-Avoiding HTTP requests during testing helps decrease the burden on the web servers which process the requests.
-Ideally, we'd use strategies for "mocking" the results of HTTP requests (i.e. pretending to make a request and returning a static pre-prepared response instead).
+Avoiding HTTP requests during testing helps increase the speed of those tests and decrease the burden on web servers responsible for processing those requests.
+Ideally, we'd use strategies for "mocking" the results of HTTP requests (i.e. pretending to make a request and returning a pre-prepared example response instead).

 But when you're just starting out with automated testing, it's fine for your tests to issue live HTTP requests.
 If any of your tests do issue HTTP requests, prefer to run them locally but exclude them from being run on the CI server.
 For each test you'd like to skip from being run on the server, use `@pytest.mark.skipif` to denote that test should be skipped if a given condition is met, for example if there is an environment variable setting of `CI="true"`:

 ```py
 # test/robo_advisor_test.py